 In the CCA much effort was devoted to identifying natural resource potential at the WIPP site.
 The major resources in the area are potash, oil and natural gas.
 DOE identified and EPA concurred that potash would not be mined above the waste area (CCA CARD 14) because the potash zone is considered to be barren above the waste area.

 This has not changed since the CCA.
 There is the possibility that oil and natural gas wells and associated fluid injection wells could affect the WIPP site and so remain part of the future WIPP scenarios.
-The deep drilling rate has increased to 52.2 boreholes per km2 per 10,000 years from the 46.8 boreholes per km2 per 10,000 years used in the original application.
+For the CRA-04, the deep drilling rate increased to 52.2 boreholes per km2 per 10,000 years from the 46.8 boreholes per km2 per 10,000 years used in the original application.
 In response to comments from the public [Docket A-98-49, Item II-B2-39], EPA had DOE conduct an analysis on the effect of increased drilling at WIPP.
-The result indicates that WIPP would comply with the numerical release standards even if the current drilling rate doubled.
-In addition, there are new fluid injection wells in the vicinity of WIPP, however, the average injection rate has remained constant at 1,250 barrels of water per day/well.
-(Also see 2004 CRA CARD 23, Human Intrusion Technical Support Document (TSD) [Docket A-98-49 Item II-B1-10, CRA Section 45, CRA response to comments).
+The result indicates that WIPP would comply with the numerical release standards even if the drilling rate of 52.2 boreholes per km2 doubled.
+The CRA-04 also included new fluid injection wells in the vicinity of WIPP; however, the average injection rate remained constant at 1,250 barrels of water per day/well.
+(Also see 2004 CRA CARD 23, Human Intrusion TSD [Docket A-98-49 Item II-B1-10] CRA Section 45, CRA response to comments).